 Wine tasting at Belle Marie

-Dinner and beer flights at Stone Brewing
+Dinner and beer flights at Stone Brewing in Escondido

 I thought I was lost driving through a business park, buy my GPS lead me directly to the location for Stone Brewing World Bistro and Gardens.
 Once inside the boring business façade, the large brewery houses a large bar/restaurant with large windows overlooking a beautiful garden and outdoor dining areas.
 I opt to sit at the expansive bar with views to the outside and the brew vats located next to the bar.
 The modern, organic space and design is both comfortable and cool with plenty of seating areas which is quickly filling up with the Happy Hour and dinner crowd.
 After checking out the expansive beer menu and appetizers, I opt to sample a beer flight of local favorites and an order of pork buns with pork belly.
 Everything I tried was a hit and I enjoyed hanging out in the bar area overlooking the entire restaurant.
 I thing this is definitely a fun space to eat and try some of Stone Brewing’s popular artisanal beers.